NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

-The current default mechanism for prompting notifications of zone changes from a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be unreliable due to lost UDP packets used to send the NOTIFY, or secondary nameservers temporarily not being reachable.
-In such cases the secondary might pickup the change only after the refresh timer runs out, which might be long and out of the control of the DNS operator.
+The current default mechanism for prompting notifications of zone changes from a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be unreliable due to packet loss, or secondary nameservers temporarily not being reachable.
+In such cases the secondary might pickup the change only after the refresh timer runs out, which might be long and out of the control of the nameserver operator.
+Low refresh values in the zones being served can alleviate update delays, but burdens the primary nameserver more severely with more refresh queries, especially with larger numbers of secondary nameservers serving large numbers of zones.
 Alternatively updates of zones MAY be signalled via catalog zones with the help of a `serial` property.

 The serial number in the SOA record of the most recent version of a member zone MAY be provided by a `serial` property.
-When a `serial` property is present for a member zone in the catalog, implementations of catalog zones MAY assume this number to be the current serial number in the SOA record of the most recent version of the member zone.
+When a `serial` property is present for a member zone, implementations of catalog zones MAY assume this number to be the current serial number in the SOA record of the most recent version of the member zone.

 Nameservers that are secondary for that member zone, MAY compare the `serial` property with the SOA serial since the last time the zone was fetched.
-When the `serial` property is larger, the secondary MAY initiate a zone tranfer immediately without doing an SOA query first.
-The transfer MUST be aborted immediately when the serial number of the SOA resource record does not match the `serial` property.
-In that case the zone transfer should be retried after the time given in the retry field of the SOA record of the member zone, or earlier if a new SOA serial number is learned (via an updated `serial` property of the member zone, or via NOTIFY [@!RFC1996]).
+When the `serial` property is larger, the secondary MAY initiate a zone tranfer immediately without doing a SOA query first.
+The transfer MUST be aborted immediately when the serial number of the SOA resource record in the transfer is not larger than the SOA serial of the zone currently being served.
+In that case the zone transfer should be retried after the time given in the retry field of the SOA record of the member zone, or earlier if a new SOA serial number is learned via an updated `serial` property, or via NOTIFY [@!RFC1996].

 When a `serial` property is present for a member zone and it matches the SOA serial of that member zone.
-Implementations of catalog zones which are secondary for that member zone MAY ignore the refresh time in the SOA record of the member zone and rely on updates via the `serial` property of the member zone only.
+Implementations of catalog zones which are secondary for that member zone MAY ignore the refresh time in the SOA record of the member zone and rely on updates via the `serial` property of the member zone.
+A refresh timer of a catalog zone MUST not be ignored.

+Primary nameservers MAY be configured to omit sending DNS NOTIFY messages to secondary nameservers which are known to process the `serial` property of the member zones in that catalog.
+However they MAY also combine signalling of zone changes with the `serial` property of a member zone, as well as sending DNS NOTIFY messages, to anticipate slow updates of the catalog zone (due to packet loss or other reasons) and to cater for secondaries that do not process the `serial` property.

 All comparisons of serial numbers MUST use "Serial number arithmetic", as defined in [@!RFC1982]